What is an FSA?

 Employer Contributions/Health Management Initiative

-- If you participate fully in the Health Management Initiative, Wright State University will contribute $400 to your Healthcare FSA account by the end of May 2021.
-This employer contribution is does not count towards your annual IRS limit.
-You are still able to contribute up to the maximum $2,750.
+- If you participate fully in the Health Management Initiative, Wright State University will contribute $500 to your Healthcare FSA account by the end of May 2022.
+This employer contribution does not count towards your annual IRS limit.
+You are still able to contribute up to the maximum of $2,850.

-- If by chance you did not elect FSA for plan year 2021, then an account will be created on your behalf.
+- If by chance you did not elect FSA for the plan year 2022, then an account will be created on your behalf.

 Dependent Care FSA